 National Association of Broadcasters (NAB)

 Write out on first reference with the abbreviation in parentheses.
 Use NAB on second and subsequent references.
-The same applies to the education foundation.
 When using “NAB” in a sentence, do not use “the” before it.
 Example: He works at NAB.

 Numbers